 We will soon have over 1300kg of wool needing a home – if you or anyone you know would like some wool please send an email to email@example.com with an approx. weight you would like and we will let you know when you can come and collect, with your own bags.
 We would just ask for a donation.

-Please join us on our working farm for our annual lambing open days here at Saddlescombe.
-We open our gates for our visitors to see us at our busiest time and share with us the hustle and bustle of our farmyard during lambing.
-Our visitors will see newborn lambs and maybe a lamb being born, an amazing experience.
-We are keen to share the respect and care we give our sheep right the way through to when we sell them for meat.
-Our own delicious lamb burgers will be available for a tasty lunch plus vegetarian food and refreshments from the Wildflour Cafe here at Saddlescombe Farm.
-Tractor and trailer rides will be running subject to weather conditions.
-There will be activities running for children from the National Trust (bread making on the 24th March) RSPB (25th March and 1st April), Red Fox Forest School (24th and 25th March), also local butchers Garlic Wood will have a butchery stall selling Saddlescombe meat and other local produce to take home.
+Please join us on our working family farm for our annual lambing open days.
+We open the farm gates for visitors to see us at our busiest time and share with us the hustle and bustle of our farmyard during lambing.
+Visitors will see newborn lambs and maybe a lamb being born, an amazing experience.
+We are keen to share the respect and care we give our sheep and the vital role they play in managing the precious species rich chalk downland on the South Downs.
+Other highlights include bale climbing, pigs, tractor and trailer rides (weather permitting), BBQ, and vegetarian food from the Wildflour Cafe.

 Create your own Christmas wreath with materials collected from the downs.
 Take a festive walk and collect your holly and ivy.
 Return to historic Saddlescombe farm to make your very own Christmas decorations in front of log burning stoves.
 Mulled apple juice, mince pies and roast chestnuts will be included.

 Ten sessions available: 17th–21st December 2018, from 10:00am–12:00 noon or 1:00pm–3:00pm.
 Booking essential: one session has already sold out.